by-student-2017/lammps_education_metal_win/potentials/meam/make_training_data_code/readme.txt

 #--------------------------------------------------------
 8. make pwall
 9. sudo make install
 #Note: sudo apt install quantum-espresso # In my case, the calculation of pw.x failed in ubuntu 22.04 qe.
-I recommend using qe-7.2 or qe-7.3.1.
+I recommend using qe-7.2 or qe-7.3 (not qe-7.3.1 !!!).

 # Installation of ASE
 1. sudo apt update